 In the multiple access OR channel, if all users transmit a zero, then the channel output is a zero.
 However, if even one user transmits a one, then the channel output is a one.
-The information-theoretic capacity region of this channel is the union of all rate pairs with a sum-rate (the sum of all the rates of the system) less than 1.
+The information-theoretic capacity region of this channel is the triangle of all rate pairs with a sum-rate (the sum of all the rates of the system) less than 1.
 As discussed above, this capacity may be achieved with time-division multiple access, joint decoding of all the transmitted sequences, or sequential decoding if transmitted ones densities are carefully controlled.
-All of these solutions require either coordination of all users or a very complex decoder, neither of which is currently feasible at gigabit per second sum rates.
+All of these solutions require either coordination of all users or a very complex decoder that is not currently feasible at gigabit per second sum rates.

-In high-rate applications where complete coordination is not possible and joint or successive decoding is unavailable for complexity reasons, the other users must be treated as noise.
+In very high rate applications where joint decoding and successive decoding are unavailable for complexity reasons, the other users must be treated as noise.
 This transforms the OR channel into the Z-Channel shown in Fig. 1.
 If we assume that all users have the same transmitted ones density, the transition probability is a function of the same transmitted ones density employed by the desired user.
-Though not required, we maintain this assumption throughout the paper for simplicity.
+Though not required, we maintain this assumption throughout the paper.